-In this course students will apply the cumulative knowledge and skills learned in their master's program through an action research project.
-Research focus may be related to student learning, teacher effectiveness, school quality, school policy or other area by approval.
-The project will be proposed, approved, designed, implemented and presented prior to the student's graduation with a master's degree in education from Northwestern College.
+In this course students will apply the cumulative knowledge and skills learned in their master's program.
+The Research focus may be related to student learning, teacher effectiveness, school quality, school policy or other area by approval.
+The project will be proposed, approved, designed, and implemented prior to the student's graduation with a master's degree in education from Northwestern College.
 Students who do not have a finished capstone approved by the Education Department chair at the conclusion of EDU635 will repeat the course for credit.
 Graded on a pass/no pass basis.